The 7 Deadly Sins of Expanded Text Ads (And What to Do Instead)

 The platform has its nuances, but for the most part, writing better Expanded Text Ads is a platform-agnostic activity.
 Just focus on including an emotional appeal or creating urgency in the headlines, positioning your brand as an authority in the description, and watch the leads pour in.

-Remember everything you just did over on AdWords?
+Remember everything you just did over on Google Ads?
 Rinse and repeat, my friend.

 By avoiding the 7 sins of Expanded Text Ad writing and following the strategies outlined above, you'll be crafting killer ad copy that converts in no time.